uptonking/note4yaoo/note-react-state-dev.md

   - "client (cache)" - apollo-client;
   - "query client (cache)" - react-query),
   - but the end result is the same - "naked" state is wrapped and the referential equality is preserved even when the state changes.
-- So, instead of using cryptic libraries like use-context-selector, it might be a better idea to take advantage of the "observable store" pattern.
+- So, instead of using cryptic(使用代码的，使用密码的) libraries like use-context-selector, it might be a better idea to take advantage of the "observable store" pattern.
 If you don't feel like using an existing solution, you can easily implement everything yourself, it's like ~30 LOC with all the infrastructure.

 - Use the container -> presentation pattern..
   - make each route in the app a container, use react router V6 object routing to pass observable stores to your containers and prop drill to presentation components so things are easier to test.